 Iceland is a wonderful country to visit.
 A land of fire and ice, hot springs, incredible landscapes and harsh winters.
 You’ll also find many exciting things to eat in Iceland, with traditional dishes and modern twists to tease your taste buds.

-I believe you can learn a lot about a country, its people and its geography by the food that’s eaten there; the combination of flavours, the presentation and cooking methods used.
-Getting to know a country’s cuisine and the excitement of discovering new flavours is all part of the journey.
-Icelandic food was no exception.
-Here’s how I got on eating my way round Iceland…
+I believe you can learn a lot about a country, its people and its geography through the food that’s eaten there.
+The combination of flavours, the presentation and the cooking methods used all contribute to build a picture of the country’s food culture and how it came about.

 What to eat in Iceland

 The fresh fish you’ll find on your plate in the evening was probably caught that morning.
-Huge geothermal heated greenhouses produce fresh vegetables and the country’s environmental awareness means that the meat, fish and seafood is some of Europe’s healthiest.
+Huge geothermal heated greenhouses produce fresh vegetables, and the country’s environmental awareness means that the meat, fish and seafood are some of Europe’s healthiest.

-Sheep’s Head In Iceland
+Svið, Sheep’s Head In Iceland

-Icelandic hot dog
+Pylsur, Icelandic hot dogs

 Fish dishes in Iceland

-One of my favourite Icelandic fish dishes are deep-fried crispy cod balls.
-After biting through the light crisp batter the white, succulent cod is a wonderful contrast.
+One of my favourite Icelandic fish dishes is deep-fried crispy cod balls.
+After biting through the crisp, light batter, the succulent white cod within provides a wonderful contrast.